Working of Entry Processor in Cache

 In the usual update scenario, you actually make two network trips to and from the cache.
 One is to fetch the element to be modified, and the second is to save the updated value back into the cache.
 This is where Entry Processors come in handy: you can modify cache entries on the server side without involving these entries to travel over the network for fetch and update operations.
 This results in fairly noticeable performance improvement because of the avoidance of network trips and unnecessary consumption of resources.

-In case of partitioned topologies, entries are processed on the same node where they reside.
-It is recommended to use ‘Object’ data format to avoid deserialization cost every time an entry is processed.
+In the case of partitioned topologies, entries are processed on the same node where they reside.
+It is recommended to use the ‘Object’ data format to avoid deserialization costs every time an entry is processed.

-Once you invoke your Entry Processor to be executed on the server side, the data is processed according to user specified logic on server side.
-Using Entry Processor, you do not have to worry about concurrency as it allows user to apply a low-level lock on the cache entries it is processing.
-In case the required entry is locked by the client before executing entry processor, EntryProcessor provides an option to ignore the lock and access it.
+Once you invoke your Entry Processor to be executed on the server side, the data is processed according to user-specified logic on the server side.
+Using Entry Processor, you do not have to worry about concurrency as it allows the user to apply a low-level lock on the cache entries it is processing.
+In case the required entry is locked by the client before executing the entry processor, EntryProcessor provides an option to ignore the lock and access it.

 The values may be changed or removed and it is up to you how you treat the resultant data: